Chris Hopkins (b.1977) is a freelance photojournalist based in Melbourne, Australia.

 Chris is currently producing work for: ‘They Teach Us to Sing but there Are no Songs About Us’ – which led to the landmark High Court of Uganda decision in March 2022 finding the Ugandan Government guilty of human rights abuses on children living with intellectual disabilities – and ‘Windows’ – a profound visualisation of the ingrained racism that permeates his hometown of Melbourne, specifically its public housing residents.

-He is a two-time Walkley winner (Australias highest honour for Journalism), two-time National Photographic Portrait Prize Finalist and in 2021 was awarded 2nd Place by Pictures of the Year International (POYi) in the Daily Life category.
+He is a three-time Walkley winner (Australia’s highest honour for Journalism), two-time National Photographic Portrait Prize Finalist and in 2025 was the winner of Pictures of the Year International (POYi) in the World Understanding Award category.

 His photographs are included in collections at The Australian War Memorial, State Library of Victoria and the Victorian State Archives.